csarin/Conectivity-Watcher/README.md

 ﻿# Conectivity Watcher

-Helper to control internet connectivity for Universal Windows Platform
+Helper to control internet connectivity for Universal Windows Platform.

 Date: 29/04/2016

 * How to use: